 "The SSE Renewables funding Gro for Good CIC received enabled us to launch our Community Innovation Campus.
-The ground-breaking project is designed to contribute a cascade of benefits to the circular economy and our local communities.
-The SSE Renewables funding has encouraged other organisations to financially contribute a further £450,000 to date, with more expected soon."
+The ground-breaking project is designed to contribute a cascade of benefits to date, with more expected soon.

-Hugh Fullerton-Smith, Managing

-Director, Gro for Good CIC.
+Hugh Fullerton-Smith, Managing Director, Gro for Good CIC.